Alex-Costea/Wiles/specifications.md

 ### Statements
 - Value: `let {var} name {: type} {:= value}` (`var` makes it a variable, type can be inferred)
+- Type definition: `typedef name := type` (can be used at compile time for inference)
 - Assignment: `name := value`
 - Simple conditional: `if [condition] [block]`
 - Complex conditional: `if begin; {@clause;@} end`